What is an Effective Performance Management System? (Explained)

-Traditionally, organisations have placed a lot of their emphasis on the Review part of the cycle, often because a performance assessment is required for reward purposes.
-However, we have always advised that it is the Act and Track stages that are the most important.
+Traditionally, organisations have placed a lot of their emphasis on the “Review” part of the cycle, often because a performance assessment is required for rewarding purposes.
+However, we have always advised that it is the “Act” and “Track” stages that are the most important.
 These stages are where performance is actually delivered and results are achieved.
 Individuals need to be encouraged to schedule in regular time to work on achieving their objectives and personal development plans.
-Similarly, managers need to be checking in with their staff regularly, giving frequent feedback and using coaching skills to help their team members overcome challenges and identify opportunities for learning and performance improvement.
-If this is left until an end of year review, it is too late and objectives and development plans may end up only being partially achieved.
+Similarly, managers need to be checking in with their staff regularly.
+They must give frequent feedback and use coaching skills to help their team members overcome challenges and identify opportunities for learning and performance improvement.
+If this is left until an end-of-year review, it is too late; objectives and development plans may end up only being partially achieved.

 Notice that in our performance management cycle, there are no arrows between the four stages.
 This is because, in reality, the stages do not flow one after the other.
 Act and Track should be continuous throughout the year.
 Reviews may take place at any point in the year and planning may take place a number of times during the year and be re-visited, as the needs of the business change.

 Since 2015, this philosophy of continuous performance management has been adopted by leading organisations such as Microsoft, Deloitte, Adobe and General Electric.
 All these major names have abandoned traditional once-a-year performance appraisals in favour of regular ‘check-ins’ and frequent feedback.
 These regular performance discussions are typically developmental and future-focused.
 They provide an opportunity to explore what has gone well and how success can be replicated again, any challenges being faced and how they may be overcome and agree actions that both the individual and manager need to take to develop the individual and further improve their performance.